Getting Access to LUMI¶

 for projects that are managed by the internal system of CSC Finland.This is also the project number that you should mention when contacting the central LUMI User Support.

 Besides projects there are also user accounts.
 Each user account on LUMI corresponds to a physical person, and user accounts should not be shared.
 Some physical persons have more than one user account but this is an unfortunate consequence of decisions made very early in the LUMI project about how projects on LUMI would be managed.
 Users themselves cannot do a lot without a project as all a user has on LUMI is a small personal disk space which is simply a Linux requirement.
 To do anything useful on LUMI users need to be member of a project.
-There are also "robot accounts" for special purposes that would not correspond to a physical person but have a specific goal (like organising data ingestion from an external source) and few projects are granted such an account.
+There are also "robot accounts" for special purposes that would not correspond to a physical person but have a specific goal (like organising data ingestion from an external source) but few projects are granted such an account.

 There ia a many-to-many mapping between projects and user accounts.
 Projects can of course have multiple users who collaborate in the project, but a user account can also be part of multiple projects.
 The latter is more common than you may think, as. e.g., you may become member of a training project when you take a LUMI training.